Lucas-Rice/cs2-lab3/README.md

 * StackTester.java
 * EmptyStackException.java

-Compile these Java source files with the following command:
+You can compile these Java source files with the following command:
 ```
 javac *.java
 ```

 ## Step 3: Run the StackTester Class
-The main method is found in the StackTester class.
+The main method is found in the `StackTester.java`.
 Run the file using the following command:
 ```
 java StackTester
 ```
-You should see in the console "cba", which is being returned from a call to the toString() method, not by `peek` or `pop`.
+You should see in the console "cba", which is being returned from a call to the `toString()` method, not by `peek` or `pop`.

 ## Step 4: Implementing the pop()
 Using your text as a reference, implement and test the `pop` method.
-You will find the code for the `pop` method on page 89 of your text.
 NOTE: We are using an `EmptyStackException`rather than the `EmptyCollectionException`as shown in your text.